WICI/fastviz/README.md

 This project is a collection of two tools for visualization of large dynamic networks, that perform the following functions, respectively:

-  *  From a chronological sequence of graph links in form of sdnet files produce differential updates to a subgraph of the network delegated fro visualization in form of JSON events.
+  *  From a chronological sequence of graph links in form of ``sdnet`` files produce differential updates to a subgraph of the network delegated for visualization in a format of JSON events.
      (``src/visualize_tweets_finitefile.cpp``)
-  *  Produce movies of evolving graphs from a feed of JSON events (``scripts/DynamicGraph_wici.py``).
+  *  Produce movies of evolving graphs from a feed of the JSON events (``scripts/DynamicGraph_wici.py``).

 In addition, the first tool can send the network updates directly to Gephi Streaming API, that visualizes them interactively.

+The tools are released under the GPL v3 license together with four real-word datasets illustrating the visualizations.
+In case of use we kindly request that you cite the publication describing the algorithm, the datasets and the visualizations as:

+()

 Dependencies
 ------------